lemonlaug/pitch-strategy/README.md

 In this view, the importance of speed would seem to become more apparent.
 The top row shows the effectiveness of a changeup as a setup pitch.
 In this row, the green shows that pitches outside the zone are more effective when setup by a changeup.
 Some of the red zones, where the change in probability of getting a swing and a miss are reduced, seem to be associated with not changing speeds e.g. setting up curves with changeups and vice versa.

-We can do a similar exercise for called strikes, to see if there's any evidence for strategic thinking as far as called strikes go.
+A similar approach works for different at-bat outcomes too including called strikes.
 There are fewer called strikes overall, and as we'll see, the overall evidence for setting up a batter for a called strike ("freezing them") isn't strong (at least, not on the basis of pitch selection alone).

 ![Effect of setup pitches on called strike probabilities](plots/called_k_by_pitch_type_setup.png)

-In this chart, aside from some obvious data sparsity issues, note, there's not much difference within the columns, meaning pretty much that the pitcher has to get it in the halo around the edges of the strikezone to get a called strike, and once that's accomplished, what the last pitch was doesn't make much difference by itself (this is a case where changing locations, moving up/down in/out, might be more important than pitch-selection alone.
+In this chart, aside from some obvious data sparsity issues, there's not much difference within the columns, meaning pretty much that the pitcher has to get it in the halo around the edges of the strikezone to get a called strike, and once that's accomplished, what the last pitch was doesn't make much difference by itself (this is a case where changing locations, moving up/down in/out, might be more important than pitch-selection alone.

 The Maestro
 ----------------------------